 Do that only if it's relevant, or if you think it will complement your application in any way.
-In all other cases, you can add a separate section of Hobbies or Interests in the end and include all such points there.
+In all other cases, you can add a separate section of Hobbies or Interests at the end and include all such points there.

-Since recruiters won't expect your resume to be filled with multiple job experiences, you can lead the resume with your Education section.
+Since recruiters won't expect your internship resume to be filled with multiple job experiences, you can lead the internship resume with your Education section.
 But even then, there isn't a single way to go about it.